FelixPetriconi/AllocatorBuilder/README.md

 ------------
   * C++ 11 (partly, as far as Visual Studio 2012 supports them)
   * boost 1.55
-  * GoogleTest (is now part of the repository, because its CMakeFiles.txt needed some patches.)
+  * GoogleTest (is now part of the repository, because it's CMakeFiles.txt needs some patches to compile with Visual Studio)

 Platform